 The garage door is pictured above.
 As you can tell, the place has seen better days.
 It was never wired for power, and Stewart never moved his family into it as he'd intended.
 He had plans to attach a greenhouse in the back yard (before the foliage grew in wild, there were just two sycamore trees on the property).
-When it was finished he had an offer of $350,000 for the round house, which he failed to accept.
-Unfortunately, it would never bring him an offer that good again.
+When it was finished he had an offer of $350,000 for the round house, which he did not accept.
+Unfortunately, he would never get an offer that good again.
 He stopped working on it and began to use it for storage, until some thieves from McArthur broke in and stole several of his tools.

 The original Mr. Stewart suffered from heart disease and diabetes, and he died without ever seeing his innovations put to the test.
 Equally unfortunate is the fact that the original blueprints and design notes were lost in a fire.
-That makes the Logan round house a true original, never to be duplicated--even though the Dome Dr. has produced very similar fiberglass domiciles, also rounded, also weather-resistant.
-Stewart was just behind ahead of his time.
+That makes the Logan round house a true original, never to be duplicated--even though a guy calling himself the Dome Doctor spent years producing very similar fiberglass homes, also round in shape, also weather-resistant.
+Stewart was just behind/ahead of his time.